Skip to main content

 • Select the subnet in which your frontend VMs reside

-4. Optional: Create/choose an NLB security group that allows inbound TCP traffic on your frontend port from the sources you want (0.0.0.0/0 for public, or your corporate CIDRs, etc.)
+4. Optional: Create/choose an NLB security group to allow inbound TCP traffic on your frontend port from the sources you want (0.0.0.0/0 for public, or your corporate CIDRs, etc.)

 Step 3: Add the Listener and Attach the Target Group